 Economics Learning and Teaching Awards

-Past Awards
+Past awards

-Winners of the 2011 Learning and Teaching Awards have now been announced.
+- 2011 Learning and Teaching Awards

 Student Essay Competition

-We offer annual awards for students' reflections on their experiences of studying economics.
+In the past we have offered awards for students' reflections on their experiences of studying economics.
 In the 2011 competition the question was "Why study economics @ University?"
 Unlike previous years, entries could be submitted in any creative format (not just in writing) and was kindly sponsored by both PwC and Baille Gifford.

 The 2010 essay question was “How is you economics degree preparing you for life?”
 The three winning essays are online as is a summary of all of the entries.